shalles/servermock/README.md

 when https you should give the value of key and cert

 mock.datapath is the mock data root <br>
+mock.pagepath is page mock data path, default same as page file with .json or .mjson extname<br>
 mock.regexurl{name:value} <br>
 name: match mock url, support regex <br>
 value: match data file path relative datapath